 - 8 Forfn“For” is literally “For both” or “For whether” if we live, we live for the Lord; and if we die, we die for the Lord.
 Therefore, whether we live or whether we die, we are the Lord’s.

-- 9 For the Anointed died and lived again for this purpose: so He might rule over both the dead and the living.
+- 9 For the Anointed died [and rose,]fn“and rose” many late manuscripts include this variant. and lived again for this purpose: so that He might rule over both the dead and the living.

 - 10 But you, why do you judge your brother?
 Or why do you also disdain your brother?
 For we will all stand before the judgement seat of [God].fn“God”, many manuscripts say “the Anointed” here instead.